womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

  => 8
 ```

 OK, but how I will know that?
-There is lot of different opperators.
-Well, you need to remember this table of operators order, from [Ruby docs](https://ruby-doc.org/core-2.2.0/doc/syntax/precedence_rdoc.html):
+There are many different operators.
+Well, you need to remember the table of operators order, from <a href="https://ruby-doc.org/core-2.2.0/doc/syntax/precedence_rdoc.html" title="Ruby documentation - operators precedence" target="_blank" rel="nofollow noopener noreferrer">Ruby docs</a>:

 ```ruby
 !, ~, unary +